What does “by Grace through Faith” mean in the Bible?

 There are two great differences between salvation and rewards:

-Salvation is free, it’s a gift – Rewards are earned, merited.
+Salvation is free, it’s a gift – Rewards are earned, merited by works.

-How do we earn rewards?
-We earn rewards by faithfully serving Christ, by the work they do for the Lord.
+How do believers earn rewards?
+By faithfully serving Christ, by the work they do for the Lord.
 Christian works are the product of salvation, the fruit of the new life engendered by the Holy Spirit, the result of lives whose motivation and purposes have been changed, living no longer for themselves, but for Him who died for them and was raised again.
 Works are the cart, not the horse; not the egg, not the chicken.

 This judgment is not to see whether or not we will go to Heaven.
 Every true believer will go to Heaven.
 This judgment is for rewards.
 If we have faithfully served the Lord Jesus, this will be a time of great rejoicing for us because we will receive wonderful rewards for our works.